aseaboyer-intrax/stdclassjs/README.md

 StdClass has three static methods that do all the magic.

 * `extend`
-    * takes an optional constructor function as an argument.
+    * Takes an optional constructor function as an argument.
     * If no argument is given, then the parent constructor will be inherited.
+    * Creates a child class that inherits from the constructor that extend is being statically called on.
+    * Calls mixin to add `extend` and `extendProto` static methods to the new child class.
     * Returns the constructor.
 * `extendProto`
     * Takes 0 or more objects as arguments.